 Use a dark colored crayon to color in the side you wish to create a design on.
 Any color will do because you are just going to rub it off later, but dark colors provide the best contrast so you can see what you are doing when you scratch an image into it.

-Step Four: Melt the Crayon with a Hair Dryer
+Step 4: Melt the Crayon With a Hair Dryer

 Once you've solidly colored in the side you wish to use, heat it with a hairdryer on high until it begins to melt.
 While the metal is still hot, fill in any thin spots of wax using your crayon.
 You don't need to get perfect coverage but keep in mind that all uncovered parts will get etched.